 Evaluation

 Closed flexor tendon injuries are usually caused by forced extension of the finger in active flexion.
-The child may present with reduced flexion of the finger or pain when bending the finger, and there may be localized swelling or open wounds.
+The child may present with reduced finger flexion or pain when bending the finger, and there may be localized swelling or open wounds.

-The FDS and FDP tendons should be tested individually; it is not enough just to observe the child make a fist as tendon injuries can be easily overlooked or missed.
+The FDS and FDP tendons should be tested individually; it is not enough to observe the child make a fist, as tendon injuries can be easily overlooked or missed.

 To check FDS function, hold all adjacent fingers in extension and then release the finger you want to assess.
 Ask the child to flex the free digit at the PIP joint.